denysdovhan/learnyoubash/exercises/debugging/problem.en.md

 | `-v` | verbose     | Print each command to `stdout` before executing it.     |
 | `-x` | xtrace      | Print each command to `stdout` before executing it and expands commands. |

-For example, we have script with `-x` option such as:
+For example, we have a script with `-x` option such as:

 ```bash
 #!/bin/bash -x